 Occupational Health and Safety Act (OHSA): Duty of Care

 The OHSA requires employers to establish and maintain a safe workplace.
-Compliance is non-negotiable—individual officers and directors can face personal liability.
+Compliance is non-negotiable.
+Individual officers and directors can face personal liability.

 Incident reporting and investigation: All workplace injuries, near-misses, and hazardous conditions must be reported to the JHSC and your health and safety officer.
 Failure to investigate signals neglect.
 Keep detailed records; the Ministry of Labour proactively audits safety records.
+If you need guidance on conducting a proper investigation, see our guide to workplace investigations in Ontario and how to choose a workplace investigator.

 Audit trigger: Review your JHSC meeting minutes from the past 12 months.
 Do they show evidence of active workplace inspection, hazard identification, and corrective action?
 If your JHSC minutes are sparse or generic, you have a compliance gap.